 3.0 Units.
-Prerequisites: Physics 207B, and Math 224 or concurrent enrollment.
-Three lecture hours weekly.
+3 lecture hrs/wk.
+Prerequisites: PHYS 207B, and Math 224 or concurrent enrollment.

-An introduction to the theory and analysis of electric circuits, including basic quantities and analytical techniques; network theorems and modeling; natural and forced responses of first- and secondorder RLC circuits; AC circuit analysis and power calculations; and linear models of common devices such as transistors, operational amplifiers, and transformers.
+An introduction to the theory and analysis of electric circuits, including basic quantities and analytical techniques; network theorems and modeling; natural and forced responses of first- and second-order RLC circuits; AC circuit analysis and power calculations; and linear models of common devices such as transistors, operational amplifiers, and transformers.
 (CSU/UC)

-ENGG 220L: Electric Circuits Lab
+ENGG 220L: Electric Circuits Laboratory

-This optional lab to accompany Engineering 220 introduces electric measurements and laboratory instrumentation, as well as a practical verification of electrical circuit theory.
+This optional lab to accompany ENGG 220 introduces electric measurements and laboratory instrumentation, as well as a practical verification of electrical circuit theory.
 Students build and analyze a variety of circuits, including Operational Amplifiers, and investigate first and second order transient response and AC steady state behavior.
 Students learn how to use oscilloscopes, multimeters, function generators, power supplies, and computer simulation tools to study electric circuits.
 (CSU/UC)